 We love music, and music-lovers appreciate the unique experience a listening room environment offers.
 A listening room is a space set aside solely for experiencing music.
 No dart boards, no pool tables.
 A dedicated auditory experience.
 Now Decatur has one: The Redstone Federal Credit Union Loft @ the Princess Theatre.
 Sit on a couch and listen like you might in your living room.
 Sit at a table and enjoy a drink with friends while you take in the sound.

-Serties passes are on sale now.
-Please call the Box Office to reserve your seats.
+Pre-sale tickets go on sale December 6th.
+Serties passes are on sale December 14th.
+Please call 256-426-1080 to reserve your seats.

 Past Artists Include the Following: